 If the UK leaves the EU without an agreement, the Swedish Pensions Agency will no longer be able to receive information about you and your benefits directly from the UK authorities.
 To be able to receive a pension or other benefits from the Swedish Pensions Agency that is based on the time you worked or lived in the UK you will have to obtain a certificate from the British authorities that show that you have worked or lived there.
 The Swedish Pensions Agency cannot accept such certificates in advance.
 The certificate can be only be submitted when you decide to apply for your Swedish Public Pension.

 If you are a British citizen and live in Sweden

 Your right of residence in Sweden ceases when the UK leaves the EU.
-However, there are proposals for legislation that gives British citizens the right to stay and work in Sweden without a residence or work permit for a transitional period of one year.
+However, there is in case of a brexit without an agreement legislation that gives British citizens the right to stay and work in Sweden without a residence or work permit until the 29 march 2020.